Categories

 LA’s Annual $1 Billion Gamble: Spending without a Plan

-LA adds to its processes, confusion, and uncertainty due to a lack of a plan to spend nearly $1 Billion each year on roads, sidewalks, trees, access ramps, bus shelters, and more.
-And the fix is simple and doesn’t require more spending.
+LA adds to its processes, confusion, and uncertainty due to a lack of a plan to spend nearly $1 billion each year on roads, sidewalks, trees, access ramps, bus shelters, and more.

-From our research, we have found that every year in the past few years, at least $700 – $800 million in your tax dollars is dedicated to public works and transportation projects – all without a guiding vision that a capital infrastructure plan would provide.
-We don’t have this essential guiding document and funding plan, and as a result, we’re not serving the needs of the most vulnerable because we have no means to track where money is being spent.
+From our research, we have found that in recent years, at least $700-$800 million of your local tax dollars have been dedicated to public works and transportation projects, all without a guiding vision that a capital infrastructure plan would provide.
+We lack this essential guiding document and funding plan, and as a result, we’re not meeting the needs of the most vulnerable, as we have no means to track where the money is being spent.

 “Public infrastructure is one of the most fundamental services the city provides… However, the way these funds are apportioned and implemented is often convoluted and divided between multiple agencies and city departments.”